sbazanov/Week5_task4_ambassador/README.md

-#  Preparing helm template of new version Ambassasdor API-service
+#  Preparing helm template of new version Ambassador API-gateway

 ## Here are the steps to reproduce the problem: